-It is normal to have some inattention, unfocused motor activity and impulsivity, but for people with ADHD, these behaviors: are more severe, occur more often and interfere with or reduce the quality of how they functions socially, at school, or in a job.
+It is normal to have some inattention, unfocused motor activity, and impulsivity, but for people with ADHD, these behaviors: are more severe, occur more often, and interfere with or reduce the quality of how they function socially, at school, or in a job.
 Other conditions, such as learning disabilities, anxiety disorder, conduct disorder, depression, and substance abuse, are common in people with ADHD.
-Some people may have only one of these behaviors, for example inattention without being hyperactive.
+Some people may have only one of these behaviors, for example, inattention without being hyperactive.
 Children however often have both.

 Anybody who follows my research, articles or radio broadcasts knows that except for life-threatening emergencies, I am generally against taking drugs before implementing lifestyle modifications and exploring the possible use of nutritional supplements that have been proven to be safe and possibly effective.
 Patients and physicians are often misled to believe that drugs are generally safe and effective and the passage of time often proves this to be incorrect.

 It is my opinion that we are “drug crazy” in the United States and when it comes to kids with ADHD, parents are often pressured or at least not offered options other than treating their child’s symptoms of ADHD with medication.
 For example, in the UK it is recommended that physicians NOT put children with mild to moderate ADHD on medications, yet in the U.S., the American Academy of Pediatric guidelines are the opposite, with drugs being recommended as first-line therapy.